Manyamackol2/task-2/README.md

 ## Description:
 Task Manager – To-Do List Web App
-This is a front-end **To-Do List Web Application** built using **HTML, CSS, and Vanilla JavaScript** as part of my web development internship (Task 2).
+This is a front-end **To-Do List Web Application** built using **HTML, CSS, and Vanilla JavaScript**.
 The app helps users add, complete, and delete tasks with a smooth and responsive UI.

 ## Features added